keyboard-dev/keyboard-local/README.md

     D -->|📊 Results| A
 ```

-### Full breakdown
+### Full Breakdown

 Keyboard’s MCP server enables remote code execution in a GitHub codespace tied to your GitHub account that can then execute tasks in the connected apps via their APIs.
 When you ask your AI Client to have Keyboard  to execute a task for you, Keyboard spins up a codespace and writes a node.js script to execute that task for you.
 The AI Client will walk you through the steps it’s taking and you have the ability to approve any code before it gets executed in the AI Client on your behalf.
 Once the code is executed you then have the option accept or reject sending the response back to a MCP client like Claude to better ensure your privacy.

-## When should I use Keyboard?
+## When Should I Use Keyboard?

-When you want your AI Client (Claude, ChatGPT, etc.) to execute tasks on your behalf.
+When you want your AI Client (Claude, Cursor, ChatGPT, etc.) to execute tasks on your behalf.
 Connect your tools to your own secure GitHub Codespace, ask Claude to execute something in one of them and watch Keyboard go to work.
 With Keyboard, you don’t need to install an MCP server for each app or service you’d like to connect to your AI Client.
 Instead, any app with an API key can be connected to Keyboard while giving you control to approve or deny the actions.

 ## Key Features